Tiramisu without eggs is an easy and delicious spoon cake, perfect as a dessert and even great for your children’s snack.

 PLEASE NOTE: These are the doses for a small pan of about 20 x 10 cm (8 x 4 inch) or for 6 small glass trifle cups.

 - 200 g (about 20/30 cookies) of Savoiardi Ladyfingers.
-We recommend BALOCCO SAVOIARDI LADYFINGERS.
-Or just make homemade ladyfingers with our recipe, which are great!
+We recommend VICENZOVO SAVOIARDI LADYFINGERS by Matilde Vicenzi, or make homemade ladyfingers with our recipe, which are great!

 - 250 g (1 cup) of mascarpone cheese.
 Try our recipe for homemade mascarpone cheese.